 - Click “begin” and complete the survey.

 - Review your survey feedback.
+Click next at the bottom of each page.

 - To receive credit for e-CHUG, you must submit an Electronic Verification of Completion (EVC).
 Failure to submit your EVC will result in a hold on your student account.
 To submit your EVC, click “Verify completion of your eCHECKUP TO GO” on the Resources tab.